 Very few people are talking about these ideas today, but if you absorb and activate them in yourself and your circle of influence they’ll increasingly change your world for good.

 God’s loving presence and power (the Kingdom of the Heavens) are more real and lasting than the ground you’re walking on (Matt.
 5:17-18 MSG).
 Today most people think faith and morality are subjective, a matter of preference or emotion.
 They don’t believe that the spiritual world is really real, good, and beautiful for eternity and here and now.
 So they have no secure place to stand in conflict, danger, or suffering.
+But Christian Beliefs On Suffering in the World is that God will reward them in heaven.

 People of all creeds and colors are created in God’s image and have goodness in them (Gen. 1:27).
 The people you disagree with, and even the people you see doing bad things, believe they are doing what is right.
 They want to create value for other people.
 Love calls us to listen to all people, see the good in them, and learn to bless them even if they curse us (Matt.
 5:44; Luke 6:28).